 Burning Man is an illustration of the gift economy, a system of exchange in which goods are not sold, but rather given without an explicit precondition.
 Participants trade supplies and expertise not as a means to obtain wealth, but instead to collaboratively transform Black Rock City into a “temporary metropolis dedicated to community, art, self-expression and self-reliance.”
 While advocates of this system preach benefits such as increased interconnectedness, I would argue that aimlessly establishing gift economies could actually backfire in large, diffuse communities.

 The gift economy reflects an optimistic perspective in which the more you give, the richer you become.
-Within this system, gifts are given without an explicit agreement for immediate or future rewards: offering water to a thirsty traveler, donating food to a homeless shelter and sending holiday cookies to your neighbor for Christmas.
+Within this system, gifts are “are not sold but given away,” per Patricia Marx in the New Yorker: offering water to a thirsty traveler, donating food to a homeless shelter and sending holiday cookies to your neighbor for Christmas.
 In these examples, the giver is not necessarily expecting something in return — the gifts themselves are unconditional.
 Instead, the recipients are expected to voluntarily pay it forward.
 In other words, they are obligated to return the favor based on a social norm of reciprocity.
 That traveler could show up next week with free souvenirs, underprivileged kids from the shelter could mail back thank-you postcards and your neighbor could help babysit your dog while you are on vacation.
 The unwritten rules for how and when to repay these gifts vary between cultures, and they may be returned in many forms.

 The gift economy is not a novel concept.
 Its first studies came from anthropologists Bronislaw Malionwski and Marcel Mauss who recorded the “imponderabilia of everyday life” in the Trobriand Islands.
 There, tribesmen living on the islands took dangerous canoe journeys across miles of ocean to participate in the kula, a ceremonial exchange of shell necklaces and arm bracelets.
 These items were received as friendship tokens and carried with them an obligation to continue the exchange.
 Through circling these ceremonial mementos, tribesmen were able to gain social credit and cement bonds between families and clans.